Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

 There is a symmetry of this definition: sending $k\to -k$ and $s\mapsto s^\star=(-s_\ell,\dots, -s_1)$ results in the same weighting up to shift, if we reindex $i\mapsto \ell-i+1$, and send $r_i\mapsto -r_{\ell-i+1}$.

-Actually, for any weighting with $U$ connected, there is an Uglov weighting which gives the same algebras $T^\vartheta$.
-Thus, we lose no generality by only considering Uglov weightings. \begin{definition} For an arbitrary weighting with $U$ connected, we define its {\bf Uglovation} as follows: \begin{itemize} \item By assumption $r_j-r_1$ is an integer multiple of $k$.
+Actually, for any weighting with $U$ connected, there is an Uglov weighting which can replace it.
+Thus, we lose no generality by only considering Uglov weightings. \begin{definition} For an arbitrary weighting with $U$ connected, we define its {\bf Uglovation} to be the Uglov weighting associated to $s_1,\dots, s_\ell$ constructed as follows: \begin{itemize} \item By assumption, since $U$ is connected, $r_j-r_1$ is an integer multiple of $k$.
 If $e=0$, we let $h_j$ be the unique integer such that $r_j-r_1=kh_j$, and if $e>0$, let $h_j$ be the smallest such non-negative integer.
 In particular $h_1=0$. \item Reindexing values except for the first, we can assume $\vartheta_j/\ck-h_j$ are cyclicly ordered $\!\!\pmod e$. \item We let $s_1=0$ by convention.
 We let $s_j$ be the unique integer such that $s_j\equiv h_j\pmod e$ and $0\leq \vartheta_j/\ck-\vartheta_1/\ck-s_j\leq e$.
 That is,